githubteacher/everyone-march-2016/fuquay-varina-nc.md

 - Visit Raven Rock for great hiking
 - Go to the Science Museum in Raleigh
+- Go golfing - lots of great places to golf and watch other people play golf.

 ### Great places to eat